-Call 336-323-2660 to schedule an appointment with one of our staff.
+Call 336-323-2660 Mon-Fri from 0800 to 1600 (4pm) to schedule an appointment with one of our staff.
 You can call us anytime during our posted hours of operation.
 If you need to call outside of those times, on weekends, or holidays, the Vet Center Call Center is available 24/7 at 877-927-8737.
 Calling our main line after hours will automatically send you to the Vet Center Call Center.

 If you have a scheduled appointment that you are unable to attend, please notify us as soon as possible so we can reschedule your appointment and make that time available for another Veteran.

-The city bus has a stop directly in front of our building.
+The Greensboro Transit Agency (GTA) bus has a stop directly in front of our building.

-Please use the route 9 of the city bus route to reach the Vet Center.
+Please use the Greensboro Transit Agency (GTA) Route 9 to reach the Greensboro Vet Center.
 Visit the Greensboro Transit Agency for information about routes and fares.